-For many, the campfire is an indispensable long-standing outdoor tradition.
+For many, the campfire is an indispensable long-standing outdoor tradition, learn How to Build a Campfire.
 Either for keeping you warm throughout wintery nights or simply for huddling around, no camping picture is complete without the image of a burning fire.

 In this article, we will explain the key steps for building a safe campfire.